klaytn/klaytn-dapp-toolkit/README.md

 ![Lone explorer in the dark forest](home-banner.png)
-# Klaytn Dev Sandbox 🧰
+# Klaytn DApp Toolkit 🧰

-> Start your web3 journey on Klaytn with a complete toolkit
+> Start your web3 journey on Klaytn with a complete DApp toolkit

-**Klaytn Dev Sandbox** takes an unopinionated approach to
+**Klaytn DApp Toolkit** takes an unopinionated approach to DApp development.
+Instead of forcing you to adopt our tech stack of choice, we provide you with code snippets that you can use to copy and paste into whichever framework/technical stack that you are using.
+You can always refer to the original framework documentation for troubleshooting as well as our Troubleshooting section for each component.

-The included smart contract templates and front-end sample codes aim to provide you with a
+The included smart contract templates and front-end sample codes aim to provide you with everything you need to run a web product, along with additional tools, documentation, and tricks for building onchain.

+Whether you're a hackathon participant or an ambitious entrepreneur looking to establish the next successful project, this toolkit is designed with you in mind.

 ## Getting started
 ### Docs folder